-Regina Célia Mingroni Netto
+Regina Célia Mingroni-Netto

-Regina Célia Mingroni Netto
+Regina Célia Mingroni-Netto

 Dr. Mingroni-Netto is associate professor and teaches molecular biology and human genetics, in the in Department of Genetics and Evolutionary Biology, Institute of Biosciences (IBUSP), since 1995.
 She graduated as a Bachelor in Biology, USP, in 1984; She obtained her MS degree (1988) and the PhD degree (1994) in the same institution, under the supervision of Dr. Angela Vianna Morgante, one of the followers of Professor Oswaldo Frota-Pessoa deep interest in the establishment of genetic counseling in Brazil .
 During her doctor program, she received training in molecular genetics applied to human genetics in the University Central Hospital in Helsinki, Finland.
 She was also a post-doc in the Department of Genetics and Evolutionary Biology, but after six months of grant, she obtained a position as assistant professor.
-She was the Coordinator of the post-graduate studies program in Biology/Genetics (IBUSP) 2008-2013.
+She is the Coordinator of the post-graduate studies program in Biology/Genetics (IBUSP), since 2008.
 She is also a counselor member of Conselho Regional de Biologia, CRBio-1.

 Having started her scientific life in human cytogenetics, her trajectory changed into molecular aspects of many different hereditary disorders, like, fragile X syndrome, hereditary hearing loss, limb defects, sickle cell disease and complex disorders (hypertension and obesity).
 Her group is also interested in population aspects of molecular variation, relating susceptibility to disease to ancestrality of Brazilian populations.